West India Regiments: Origins and early basis of recruitment

 Eight West India Regiments were commissioned between 24 April and 1 September 1795.
-In addition to incorporating into the 1st West India Regiment the Carolina Corps that had been in existence since 1779, the original intention was both to recruit free blacks from the West Indian population and to purchase slaves from the West Indian plantations.
+About 78 men from the Carolina Corps, established in 1779, were incorporated into the 1,000 man 1st West India Regiment.
+Soldiers were mainly acquired by recruiting free Black men from the West Indies and purchasing enslaved men from West Indian plantations.
 Between 1795 and 1808, an estimated 13,400 slaves were purchased for service in the West India Regiments at the cost of about £925,000.
 This constituted about 7% of the enslaved Africans imported into the British West Indies during this period.
 The eighth of the newly raised regiments (Skerrett's) was disbanded the following year but the quality of the new corps led to a further five West India Regiments being raised in 1798.

 A revolt of the 8th West India Regiment in 1802 occurred when its soldiers took over the Fort Shirley garrison on Dominica for three days in protest over working conditions, and fears over being potentially sent to work in the cane fields.

 All serving black soldiers recruited as slaves in the West India Regiments of the British Army were freed under the Mutiny Act 1807 passed by the British parliament that same year.
-In 1808 the Abolition Act caused all trading in slaves to be "utterly abolished, prohibited and declared to be unlawful".
+In 1807, the Slave Trade Act caused all trading in slaves to be "utterly abolished, prohibited and declared to be unlawful".
 In 1812 a West African recruiting depot was established on Bance Island in Sierra Leone to train West African volunteers for the West India Regiments.
 By 1816 the end of the Napoleonic Wars and the reduction of the West India regiments to six led to the closure of this depot.
-Thereafter all recruitment for the various West Indian regiments that fought in World War I and World War II were West Indian volunteers, with officers and some senior NCOs coming from Britain.
+Thereafter, all recruitment for the various West Indian regiments that fought in World War I and World War II were West Indian volunteers, with officers and some senior NCOs coming from Britain.

 The WIR soldiers became a valued part of the British forces garrisoning the West Indies, where losses from disease and climate were heavy amongst white troops.
 The black Caribbean soldiers by contrast proved better adapted to tropical service.
 They served against locally recruited French units that had been formed for the same reasons.
 Free black Caribbean soldiers played a prominent and often distinguished role in the military history of Latin America and the Caribbean.